• Skip to main content

 Cinnamon Roasted Apples

 • Pre-heat oven to 425 degrees Fahrenheit and combine apples, brown sugar, cinnamon, salt, vanilla (and whiskey, if using) and stir together.
-Add mixture to a baking dish and bake fo4 30 minutes until apples are just tender and you can stick a fork through it.
+Add mixture to a baking dish and bake for 30 minutes until apples are just tender and you can stick a fork through it easily.

 • Once done, remove from oven and let cool to room temperature.
 (I would even recommend making this a day or few hours ahead of time and let place in refrigerator until ready.